Posted on Dec 22,2017

 “You just don’t think that something somebody sells to make your child happy can be so dangerous,” Vivianne says.

-Kays will be seeing Isabella in the operating room every two weeks for the next couple of months to delicately dilate the stricture in her esophagus.
+Kays may be seeing Isabella in the operating room in the coming months to delicately dilate the stricture in her esophagus.
 Recovery may take six months.

-“She’s going to be OK, but what we don’t know is if this is going to heal on its own in the next six weeks, or are we going to have to go in and surgically separate the esophagus from the trachea,” Kays says.
+“She’s going to be OK, but what we don’t know is if this is going to heal on its own in the coming weeks, or are we going to have to go in and surgically separate the esophagus from the trachea,” Kays says.

 The family will never look at a toy the same way again.
-Christmas will be different this year.
 Still, they have their baby girl.

 Learn more about choosing toys that can keep kids safe.